1. Introduction

 -

-2. Ad Click Source Link Format
+2. Click Source Link Format

 This specification adds two attributes to the HTMLAnchorElement